Backpacking in Lisbon – on a budget!

 The chill out free tours offer a real experience of Lisbon, not just a shallow visit of the monuments.
 You’ll learn about the Portuguese mentality, culture and way of life, through the eyes of the amazing volunteer guides who love their city!

 Take the tram and head to Belem, home of the most beautiful monuments and sights in Lisbon.
+Most monuments and museums are FREE during Sunday morning.
 If you’re full of energy, rent a bike and ride it along the river.
+There’s a bike lane all the way through and the road is flat.
 You’ll definitely have a great experience.

 Once in Belem, visit the famous pastry shop “Pasteis de Belem”.
 You’ll notice the line is absolutely gigantic, but don’t worry!
 Do what the locals do, go inside and seat at the café, where you can enjoy you pastel de Belem and a coffee without having to wait in line.
 This pastry shop is filled with history and you’ll notice its inside is huge.
 Most tourist just wait in line and then leave, not even realizing how ancient the tiles that cover the walls are, or without noticing you can watch the ladies preparing the pastries through the window glass.

 Take the whole afternoon to explore Belem.
 It’s one of the most interesting parts of Lisbon and it was from here that sailors made their way to Africa and the Americas for the first time in history!

 Belem has enough monuments to entertain you till late.